abtion/abt/README.md

 - `abt tasks asana | grep -i <name of task> | abt start`

 Sharing ARIs:
-- `abt share asana harvest | tr "\n" " "`: Print current asana and harvest ARIs on a single line
+- `abt share`: Print current asana and harvest ARIs on a single line
-- `abt share asana harvest | tr "\n" " " | pbcopy`: Copy ARIs to clipboard (mac only)
+- `abt share | pbcopy`: Copy ARIs to clipboard (mac only)
-- `abt start <ARIs from coworker>`: Work on a task your coworker shared with you
+- `abt track <ARIs from coworker>`: Start tracking on the task your coworker shared with you
-- `abt current <ARIs from coworker> | abt start`: Set task as current, then start it
+- `abt current <ARIs from coworker> | abt track`: Set task as current, then start tracking

+One-off tracking on any project
+- `abt pick asana -dc -- harvest -dc | abt track`: Find a track any task on any project, without reusing/affecting previous settings
+- `abt pick asana harvest | abt track`: Can be used instead of the above when outside a git repo

 Flags:
 - `abt start harvest -c "comment"`: Add command flags after ARIs